jaety/ds-doodles/web/index.md

 The World Bank has a detailed API, and Oliver Sherouse has been kind enough to write a Python wrapper around it. http://wbdata.readthedocs.io/en/latest/

+* note that wbdata.get_indicator? in a notebook, is massively powerful.
+Drastically changes my workflow.
+(Admittedly more when you're getting to know a new library)

 Separately, I'm going to start this little static, markdown based blog.
 Rendering pipeline for that.